 It’s no secret that December is one of the most festive months of the year.
 Many religious, cultural, corporate, and international events are held during this month.

-Most of us associate December with Global holidays such as Christmas and New Year’s Eve.
-However, did you know that apart from these two holidays, there are a number of other holidays that are celebrated worldwide?
-The purpose of this post is to provide information for those who do not but would like to learn more, this post is for you.
-In this post, we’ll take you through different holidays celebrated in other parts of the world during the month of December.
-Let us now begin without further ado, let’s get started!
+December is typically associated with global holidays such as Christmas and New Year’s Eve.
+Did you know that in addition to these two holidays, there are a number of other holidays that are celebrated worldwide?
+The purpose of this post is to provide information for those who do not but would like to learn more.
+Throughout this post, we will discuss the different holidays celebrated in other parts of the world during the month of December.
+Let us now begin without further ado.

-We start our list of December Global holidays with Christmas, which is celebrated on December 25th.
-It’s the holiday that marks the birth of the messiah of Christianity – Jesus Christ.
-The celebrations that Christians take part in on this special day vary across the globe.
-For instance, in England and the United States of America, people indulge in celebratory rituals such as decorating their homes with Christmas trees, exchanging gifts, and family dinners.
+We begin our list of December Global holidays with Christmas, which is celebrated on December 25th.
+It commemorates the birth of Jesus Christ, the messiah of Christianity.
+Throughout the world, Christians celebrate this special day in different ways.
+People in England and the United States of America, for example, decorate their homes with Christmas trees, exchange gifts, and have family dinners.